'Salem's Lot (film): Plot

-Mark and Matt both break into the Marsten house to kill Barlow but are locked in the basement by Straker.
+Mark and Matt break into the Marsten house to kill Barlow but are locked in the basement by Straker.
 Barlow bites Matt while Straker captures Mark.
-Meanwhile, Ben, Susan, and Dr. Cody investigate Danny's mother's body at the morgue.
-She turns and bites Dr. Cody before being destroyed with a cross, but Dr. Cody manages to stop herself from turning by injecting herself with a rabies shot.
+Meanwhile Ben, Susan and Dr Cody investigate Danny's mother's body at the morgue.
+To their horror, she rises and bites Dr Cody before being destroyed with a cross, but Dr Cody manages to stop herself from turning by injecting herself with a rabies shot.
 Barlow's vampires rapidly turn the town's residents.
-The next day, Mark escapes his bindings and kills Straker.
+The next day, Mark escapes his bindings and kills Straker before fleeing the Marsten House.
 Seeking shelter at the church, Ben, Susan, and Dr. Cody consult the town's priest Father Callahan about what to do.
 Mark arrives informing them of what occurred at the Marsten house and about Barlow.
 They investigate the property and are attacked by Matt, now a vampire, in the basement.
 Ben kills him with a wooden stake.
 The town is completely overtaken by vampires.
 Sheriff Gillespie attempts to flee the town while Susan and Ben try to warn Susan's mother.
-Susan's mother reveals she has taken over Straker's role as Barlow's human servant and Susan is bitten by a vampire.
+Susan's mother reveals she has taken over Straker's role as Barlow's human servant and Susan is bitten by a vampire in their home.
 Ben flees with Susan.

 Father Callahan attempts to convince Mark's parents of the danger but they are ambushed and killed by Barlow.
 Mark flees and takes shelter in his treehouse from his former classmates, all now turned into vampires.
-Ben takes Susan, who is in the midst of becoming a vampire, to the church which is protected holy ground from the vampires.
+Ben takes Susan, who is in the process of becoming a vampire, to the church, which is holy ground protected from the vampires.
 Dr. Cody is unable to cure her and Susan fully turns and flees.
-Ben gives chase and is attacked by the turned town residents, before returning to the church to seek shelter with Cody.
+Ben gives chase and is attacked by the town's vampire residents, before returning to the church to seek shelter with Cody.
 Gillespie's corpse is thrown into the church by the vampires.
 Mark searches for Barlow and breaks into Straker's antique store where he kills Danny.
-He is found by Ben and Dr. Cody and the group realize the vampires are sheltering at the local drive-in movie theatre, using the cars as coffins.
-As they prepare to kill Susan, Dr. Cody is shot dead by Susan's mother.
-The sun starts to set and the vampires attack Ben.
-Mark runs over Susan's mother and destroys the theatre screen, exposing the vampires to sunlight and killing them all.
-Night falls as Barlow emerges from his coffin and attacks Mark.
+He is found by Ben and Dr. Cody and the group deduce the vampires are sheltering at the local drive-in movie theatre, using the cars as coffins.
+At the drive-in, dozens of cars are parked up.
+Ben finds Susan sleeping in the trunk of her car.
+As Dr. Cody prepares to kill Susan, Cody is shot dead by Susan's mother.
+The sun starts to set and the vampires awaken and attack Ben while remaining out of direct sunlight.
+Mark uses Ben's car to run over Susan's mother and then knocks down the supports to the cinema screen, thus exposing the vampires to direct sunlight and destroying them all.
+As the sun goes down, Barlow emerges from his coffin and attacks Mark as Susan attacks Ben.
 Ben kills Susan and manages to save Mark, killing Barlow with a stake.
 With the town's residents wiped out, Ben and Mark drive off.